agraef/purr-data-intro/Purr-Data-Intro.md

 Other features will be more useful for advanced users, like the reflection capabilities (see the `pdinfo`, `canvasinfo`, `classinfo` and `objectinfo` help patches) and the new SVG elements for data structure visualizations.
 The latter have been considerably enhanced in Purr Data, see the "Pd-L2Ork Data Structures" section in the help browser.
 They also make it possible to create your own custom GUI elements in plain Pd, without having to learn a "real" programming language.

+## Purr Data and Pd-Lua

+As of version 2.5, Purr Data includes the latest version of Claude Heiland-Allen's excellent [Pd-Lua](https://github.com/agraef/pd-lua) extension for embedding the [Lua](http://www.lua.org/) scripting language in Pd.
+This provides you with an easy means (much easier than Pd's native C interface) to write your own custom Pd objects if they require the use of a real programming language offering loops, functions and complicated data structures.

+Lua is perfectly suited for this purpose, because it is light-weight and easily embeddable by design.
+It is also small and easy to learn, yet very capable, offering a complete range of imperative, object-oriented and functional programming language elements.
+Like Pd, Lua is an interpreted language featuring dynamic typing, which makes interfacing between Pd and Lua quite easy.

+Pd-Lua requires Lua 5.2 or 5.3, which should be readily available in all Linux distributions (on Mac and Windows the requisite Lua 5.3 library is included in the installer).
+A fairly extensive collection of examples to get you started can be found in the extra/pdlua/examples folder.

 ## Tips and Tricks

 We conclude this introduction with a little grab bag of helpful tips and tricks.
 If your questions aren't answered here, please post them to the DISIS [Pd-l2ork mailing list](http://disis.music.vt.edu/listinfo/l2ork-dev).